rafael747/zabbix-twilio-template/README.md

 # Triggers

 There is a trigger for when the balance is below 5 dolars.
 This value can be changed globaly in the template Macro.
-But you can also change this for each account, in hosts Macro -> Inherited and host macros
+But you can also change this for each account

+ * host -> Macro -> Inherited and host macros